bootique/bootique-tapestry/README.md

   appPackage: com.foo  # default base package for the Tapestry app
 ```

 Tapestry app can use its own injection and modules.
-Additionally services defined in Bootique are available via Tapestry
+Additionally, services defined in Bootique are available via Tapestry
 injection.